 Tubac Day Trip Itinerary

-A day trip to Tubac incorporates our area’s history, art and cuisine experienced along the Santa Cruz River with the beautiful backdrop of the Santa Rita Mountains.
+A day trip to Tubac incorporates our area’s history, art, and cuisine experienced along the Santa Cruz River with the beautiful backdrop of the Santa Rita Mountains.
 The following are suggestions of activities you could enjoy in approximately six hours in Tubac, but there are many other options that could be chosen instead.
 For that reason, we have provided you with links to find other activities, restaurants, arts, and shops that would fit into the same timeframe.

 Explore Tumacácori National Historical Park (Suggested time: 90 minutes – 2 hours) Tumacácori was established as a mission in 1691 by Father Eusebio Francisco Kino, who also established over 20 other missions for Spain.
-Today, the ruins of the mission are maintained at this National Historical Park, and visitors can also enjoy the museum that contains a variety of unique artifacts and images that tell the story of the history of the Santa Cruz Valley.
+Today, the ruins of the mission are maintained at this National Park Service, and visitors can also enjoy the museum that contains a variety of unique artifacts and images that tell the story of the history of the Santa Cruz Valley.
 Live craft and food demonstrations and several events occur here throughout year.

-Wisdom’s Café: Famous roosters greet you in the parking lot of this restaurant, which is a local favorite located between Tumacácori and the Village of Tubac.
+Wisdom’s Café: Famous roosters greet you in the parking lot of this restaurant, which is a local favorite located between Tumacácori and The Village of Tubac.
 Known for their delicious Mexican food, soups, salads and fruit burros, the restaurant is also decorated with family heirlooms and antiques, a reminder that the restaurant has been family-owned for over 60 years.

-Located within the Village of Tubac, Shelby’s Bistro is a popular lunch spot for visitors and locals alike.
+Located within The Village of Tubac, Shelby’s Bistro is a popular lunch spot for visitors and locals alike.
 You’ll see the restaurant’s inviting patio when you cross the bridge at the back of the Mercado de Baca shopping area.
 The restaurant is known for delicious salads, sandwiches, and wraps.

-Shopping in Tubac is a must, and there are so many options available in the Village that many visitors spend the entire day browsing the colorful shops and art galleries.
+Shopping in Tubac is a must, and there are so many options available in The Village that many visitors spend the entire day browsing the colorful shops and art galleries.
 A few are listed below, but many more can be found on our shopping page.

 Alternate Afternoon Activity: